apache/carbondata/docs/csdk-guide.md

 When users use C++ to read carbon files, users should init JVM first.
 Then users create carbon reader and read data.There are some example code of read data from local disk
 and read data from S3 at main.cpp of CSDK module.
-Finally, Finally, users need to release the memory and destroy JVM.
+Finally, users need to release the memory and destroy JVM.

 ## API List